emqx/eip/active/0033-agent-registry.md

 This proposal introduces an A2A Registry feature for EMQX that enables autonomous AI agents to discover and collaborate through a standardized, event-driven MQTT 5.0 mechanism.
-The registry uses retained Agent Cards on A2A-defined discovery topics and aligns with an A2A MQTT profile, including topic path conventions, MQTT 5 properties, JSON-RPC payload guidance, and security metadata for public-key-based trust, plus optional end-to-end payload protection for untrusted broker environments.
+The registry uses retained Agent Cards on A2A-defined discovery topics and aligns with the A2A-over-MQTT transport profile, including topic path conventions, MQTT 5 properties, JSON-RPC payload guidance, and security metadata for public-key-based trust, plus optional end-to-end payload protection for untrusted broker environments.